johnhewi/Quickbase_Codepage_Hero/README.md

 ## query method

 This is the method for querying Quickbase.
-It takes as parameters the table ID(str), the query in [Quickbase Query Language](https://help.quickbase.com/api-guide/componentsquery.html) (str), (do not include the curly braces) and an array of the field id's (int) that you want in the returned record objects.
+It takes as parameters the table ID(str), the query in [Quickbase Query Language](https://help.quickbase.com/api-guide/componentsquery.html) (str), and an array of the field id's (int) that you want in the returned record objects.
 It returns the found record objects.

 ```javascript
 client_object.query(table_id, query, array)